NeelakantamatamShreya/Sentiment-Analysis-on-Amazon-Reviews-using-ML-Techniques/README.md

+---

 # 🧠 Sentiment Analysis on Amazon Reviews using Machine Learning

 A machine learning project that classifies Amazon product reviews into **positive**, **negative**, or **neutral** sentiments using classical ML algorithms and feature extraction techniques.
+This project identifies the best-performing model for sentiment classification by evaluating multiple algorithms with different text vectorization methods.

 ---